ePages-de/restdocs-raml/README.md

 The class [RamlResourceDocumentation](restdocs-raml/src/main/java/com/epages/restdocs/raml/RamlResourceDocumentation.java) contains the entrypoint for using the [RamlResourceSnippet](restdocs-raml/src/main/java/com/epages/restdocs/raml/RamlResourceSnippet.java).

-The most basic form does not take and parameters:
+The most basic form does not take any parameters:

 ```java
 mockMvc